-Whoever he is, he’s too late.
+“Whoever he is, he’s too late.
 See?!
-The Cliffs of Insanity! ~ Vizzini
+The Cliffs of Insanity!” ~ Vizzini

 In one scene, Princess Buttercup’s kidnappers are chased across the ocean by the Man in Black before they climb the steep “mile-high” Cliffs of Insanity.

-While not quite a mile high, Ireland’s 700 foot Cliffs of Moher are certainly imposing enough to feature them in the movie.
-Now that I’ve finally seen them myself, I can assure you the cliffs are even more astounding in person!
+While not quite a mile high, Ireland’s 700-foot tall Cliffs of Moher are certainly imposing enough to feature them in a few movies — Harry Potter is another one.

-A visitor’s center was built into the hillside so people can experience the site without intrusive buildings wrecking the view, and a scenic walking path branches out in two directions across the top.
+The Cliffs of Moher visitor’s center was built into the hillside so people can experience the site without intrusive buildings wrecking the view, and a scenic walking path branches out in two directions across the top.

 Some people risk standing or sitting right on the edge…